MofMiq/Inception/README.md

 • In VirtualBox -> Export Appliance -> Select machine -> file: select the path to save the .ova -> /goinfre/$USER
 • In VirtualBox -> Import Appliance -> Select -> select the .ova you want to import
 • Then select the path to place the new .vdi that will be decompressed during the import -> /goinfre/$USER

+# Useful Commands:
+• docker pull <service>: downloads the image of the desired service.
+• docker create <image>: creates the container.
+• docker start <container_id>: starts the container of the desired image.
+• docker ps: returns a table with various useful data such as ID, image, status, ports, among other things.
+If we add the -a flag, it lists all containers regardless of whether they are running or not.
+• docker stop <container>: stops the container without deleting it.
+• docker rm [-f] <container_id>: deletes the container.
+Without the '-f' flag, it deletes stopped containers; with the flag active, it deletes running containers as well.
+• docker rmi [-f] <image>: deletes the container image.
+Without the '-f' flag, it will fail if any instance of the container is running; with the flag active, it forces the deletion of an image no matter what.
+• docker create --name <name> <image>: creates an image but with the name we want.
+Just as we can specify the name, we can specify many more characteristics to the image with different arguments.
+• docker logs: displays the messages and possible errors when mounting the containers.
+• docker run: is the fastest and most effective way to create and start a container.
+⁃ If it finds the image, it downloads it.
+⁃ Creates the container.
+⁃ Starts the container.
+• docker run -d <image>: 'detached' mode to start the container without showing the logs.
+With this command, we can create as many containers as we execute it.
+It only downloads the image once, but it can create multiple instances.
+• docker network ls: shows the host's networks.
+• docker network create <name>: creates an internal network in Docker so that containers can communicate with each other.
+• docker network rm <name>: deletes the internal Docker network.
+• docker volume ls: lists the volumes created to store container data.
+• docker volume rm <name>: deletes the volume.
+• docker build: command to create an image based on a Dockerfile.
+• docker build -t <name> <path>: builds an image and tags it with the specified name.
+• docker compose up: builds the containers defined in the docker-compose.yml.
+• docker compose down: cleans up everything created by docker-compose.yml.
+• docker exec -it <container> sh: is used to execute commands inside a running container.
+It opens a shell session inside the container, allowing for command execution and administration/debugging tasks inside the container.